Healthy Homes Assessment Karori

 Insulation Karori

-Underfloor and ceiling insulation is mandatory for all rent houses since July 1, 2019.
-Property managers and landlords are required to ensure that the insulation meets standards that are in line with the latest quality.
-In some instances, old ceiling insulation as well as insulation within the sub floor space might need to be topped up or replaced.
+Insulation for underfloor and ceilings is required to all rental houses since July 1, 2019.
+All landlords and property managers must make sure that the insulation meets standards that are in line with the latest standard.
+In certain situations, the old ceiling insulation as well as insulation within the subfloor space may need to be added or replaced.

 • Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3